 We say it often when recommending plans, but the best plan for you is probably the one that fits your usage.
 With US Mobile, it’s very easy to build a flexible plan, but most families will find themselves drawn towards the new unlimited plan discounts.
-You can also get early 5G access with a special plan, though it costs extra and you’re not really guaranteed to be on a 5G network at all times.
+You also get 5G access with all plans for no extra charge now, so powerful Warp speed 5G doesn’t have to be your deciding factor.

 If you can get away with limited caps on talk, text, and data, then do it to save some money, but it’s tough to find a more affordable unlimited setup.
 US Mobile is also making a modernization push with an in-depth app and brand new usage insights.
 You’ll be able to see how much data you use and adjust your plans accordingly right inside the app.

 US Mobile’s ability to use both GSM and CDMA networks places it at a distinct advantage over the competition.
 We’ll see how US Mobile fares against Google Fi and Ting, as both offer the ability to build a plan or pay as you go.
 Mint Mobile also makes the cut as another independent carrier that emphasizes affordability on the T-Mobile network.